PilotLightTech/pilotlight/examples/README.md

 ## Examples
-The following examples have been provided to help newcomers become acclimated to using **Pilot Light**.
+The following examples have been provided to help newcomers become acclimated to using **Pilot Light** extensions.
 The examples can be found in the **examples** directory.

 To run the examples, first follow the build instructions [here](https://github.com/PilotLightTech/pilotlight/wiki/Building).